pranavsuri/PyData-EDA/README.md

 2. [Identifying Fraud from Enron Email Dataset](https://github.com/pranavsuri/PyData-EDA/tree/master/Identifying%20Fraud%20from%20Enron%20Email%20Dataset): This project includes a section which uses EDA to remove outliers.

 ## Message
-The meet-up was a great experience as I got meet some amazing people.
-I certainly look forward to collaborating on a new project.
+The meet-up was a great experience as I met some amazing people.
+I certainly look forward to collaborating on new projects.
 One of the ideas I have is to explore datasets on different beverages (such as [white wine](https://archive.ics.uci.edu/ml/datasets/wine+quality)) or maybe some food items.

 ## License
 [MIT License © Pranav Suri](/License.txt)